ehmicky/test-each/README.md

 ### Names

-Each combination of parameters is stringified as a `name`.
-It is available in the `callback`'s first argument.
+Each combination of parameters is stringified as a `name` available in the `callback`'s first argument.

-Names should be included in test titles in order to:

-- make them more descriptive
+Names should be included in test titles to make them descriptive and unique.

-- ensure they are unique.
+Long names are truncated.
 An incrementing counter is appended to duplicates.

-Every JavaScript type is [stringified](https://github.com/facebook/jest/tree/master/packages/pretty-format), not just JSON.
+Any JavaScript type is [stringified](https://github.com/facebook/jest/tree/master/packages/pretty-format), not just JSON.

-Long names are truncated.

 You can customize names either by: